 The Franklinton Chamber of Commerce began in 1942 efforts to secure an agricultural research facility for the purpose of generating information applicable to beef cattle and dairy farm enterprises, which would contribute to the economy and benefit of all area citizens.
 It represented diversification for the region where the major row crops at the time, cotton and forestry products, constituted the bulk of the area's agricultural economy.Land for establishment of the station was acquired in January 1944 with the donation of 248.2 acres by Gaylord Container Corp. and the purchase of 591.2 acres at a cost of $8 per acre by the Louisiana State University Board of Supervisors, providing a total of 839.4 acres.
 That area remains the same, but only little more than half is used for dairy production.
 The remaining land is used for forestry projects and wildlife reserve.

 The first superintendent at the Southeast Research Station was the agronomist Sam H. Smith.
 After a short term as superintendent, Mr. Smith was followed by H. D. Ellzey, an agronomist (Photo 1).Ellzey and B. D. Nelson, a dairy scientist, pioneered research at the station in 1948 after land was cleared of stumps and pine trees.
 The first station Annual Progress Report was issued in 1948.
 Dr. Lee F. Mason, another agronomist who followed Ellzey as superintendent in 1974.
 In 1987, Dr. Mason retired and Dr. Jim Beaty, an animal scientist, became the resident director.
-Dr. Michael E. McCormick, also an animal scientist, has been the resident coordinator since 2002.
+Dr. Michael E. McCormick, also an animal scientist, was resident coordinator from 2002 to 2013.
+Dr. Charlie Hutchison, a dairy scientist, became resident coordinator in 2014.

 Send to friend